Looker vs Tableau: Which One Should You Choose? (2025)

 The best thing about Tableau is its fantastic data visualization layer.
 You can create excellent dashboards on Tableau.

-• Tableau lacks data modeling and data dictionary capabilities for Data Analysts - which means that you’ve to separately maintain your metrics definitions elsewhere (that's too much work for data teams!)
+- Tableau lacks built-in data modeling and data dictionary capabilities, which means that you’ve to separately maintain your metrics definitions elsewhere (that's too much work for data teams!)

-• It also lacks code version control and collaboration when building data logic and dashboard.
+- It also lacks code version control and collaboration when building data logic and dashboards.
 Without proper data governance, data consumers eventually lose trust in the dashboards you have put hours into preparing.

-Looker Pros & Cons: Tableau Pros & Cons: What Data Professionals Said
+Looker Pros & Cons: What Data Professionals Said

 The best thing about Looker is its code-based modeling layer with self-service data exploration.
 Analysts can define analytics logic centrally, meaning no metric knife fight.
 Using an intuitive UI, business users can perform self-service data exploration and data analysis without writing code.